Apple’s new Portrait mode ad shows empty streets in Shanghai

 Homey’s PowerUp is the MacBook charger Apple should have made

 Apple has released a new ad showcasing the Portrait mode feature for the iPhone 7 Plus.
-This one is interesting because it was entirely shot in China, one of Apple’s key markets with the U.S. and Europe.
+This one is interesting because it was entirely shot in China, one of Apple’s key markets along with the U.S. and Europe.

 In particular, you can see a young couple in the streets of Shanghai.
 It looks like they’re here to explore the city.
 The streets are busy and noisy.
 But once the man turns on Portrait mode on the iPhone 7 Plus, people disappear.